nushell/nushell.github.io/commands/docs/bytes_index-of.md

 title: bytes index-of
 categories: |
   bytes
-version: 0.76.0
+version: 0.76.1
 bytes: |
-  Returns start index of first occurrence of pattern in bytes, or -1 if no match
+  Returns start index of first occurrence of pattern in bytes, or -1 if no match.
 usage: |
-  Returns start index of first occurrence of pattern in bytes, or -1 if no match
+  Returns start index of first occurrence of pattern in bytes, or -1 if no match.
 ---

 # <code>{{ $frontmatter.title }}</code> for bytes